pyCGNS/pyCGNS/MAPper/readme.txt

    tree can load/save in a completely different way depending on these ``flags``.

- * **threshold**:
-   This positive integer value sets the maximum size of data to load/save.
-   If the data size is above the threshold, no action is performed on this data.
-If you want to have all the data, use a 0 ``threshold`` which means no limit on data size.

  * **depth**:
    This positive integer value sets the level of children the load/save takes into account.
 For example, a depth of 2 would stop load/save